Upto AU$20 Cashback

 To start your application, you will need to pay one week’s rent (your holding deposit).
 This will be treated as your first rent payment once your booking is confirmed and you move in.

-How much Bond do I need to pay?
+How much bond do I need to pay?

 Do I need to provide a record of my rental history?

-Our simple process means you don’t have to provide a record of previous rental history – you don’t even need to have prior experience in renting a property!
+Their simple process means you don’t have to provide a record of previous rental history – you don’t even need to have prior experience in renting a property!

 Will the price of my rent increase?